NikolayPIvanov/Hive/README.md

 For example, to add a new migration from the root folder:

  `dotnet ef migrations add "SampleMigration" --project src\Infrastructure --startup-project src\WebUI --output-dir Persistence\Migrations`

+ To update the database manually (upon start of the web app, the migrations are applied automatically):

+  `dotnet ef database update --project src\Infrastructure --startup-project src\WebUI`

 ## Overview